-For instance, a bar sink that’s usually situated under the counter where the bartender washes his hands and others that need washing.
-Along with this, there must be cleaning supplies stored to keep the area always clean.
-As always, sanitation is important in every eating or drinking establishment.
+For instance, a bar sink is usually situated under the counter where the bartender washes his hands and others that need washing.
+Along with this, there are cleaning supplies stored to keep the area always clean.
+As always, sanitation is vital in every eating or drinking establishment.

-Furthermore, you must have bins in place where you throw unwanted things like peelings, which should be placed in a discrete area to prevent contamination.
-And of course, most of your equipment will be located behind the bar especially the ice maker and the soda gun.
+Furthermore, you must have bins in a place where you throw unwanted things like peelings, which should be placed in a discrete area to prevent contamination.
+And of course, most of your equipment will be located behind the bar, especially the ice maker and the soda gun.

 One piece of equipment that every home bar owner will surely love is the Drinkworks Home Bar.
-This one equipment will make cocktails in a breeze, literally without breaking a sweat.
-Just plug it in and drop in the drink pod and you’re good to go.
+This one piece of equipment will make cocktails in a breeze, literally without breaking a sweat.
+Just plug it in and drop it in the drink pod, and you’re good to go.

 Bartending requires skills and knowledge about how to handle the right tools and equipment.
 With practice and dedication, bartending will come easy and turn out to be a cool profession.